Dr1HTML/Fireworks/README.md

 # First
-# My first repository
+My first repository,
-# Here avaiable an firework
+Here avaiable an firework,
-# Enjoy
+So Enjoy!